Special Days & Public Holidays

 A presentation from australia.gov.au.
 ‘Find information about special events including calendars of events and event finders.
 Links to : Events and festivals in Australian cities; Calendar of cultural and religious dates; Calendar of environmental events; Events and training for business; and Parliament of Australia - Event Calendar’.

-From australia.gov.au a set of links to Public Holiday listings from all states & territories, including some dependencies.
+From australia.gov.au there are links to Public Holiday listings from all states & territories, including some dependencies.
 Provides data, plus links to their sources.
+You can also download the public holiday dataset from data.gov.au .

 Australian Special Days